 Praise positive behavior.

 When parents have unruly children, they often focus on punishments and consequences.
+While you can read a lot about strong-willed child discipline techniques, also remember to balance out the discipline by focusing on positive reinforcement.
 By praising or rewarding good behavior, you’ll be giving your child the attention they desire while also reinforcing good behavior.

 Stick to a routine.